AnyHand: A Large-Scale Synthetic Dataset for RGB(-D) Hand Pose Estimation

 \subsection{Experiment}

-\parhead{Method Setups.} To evaluate the quality of {\datasetname} and its effectiveness for improving foundation-style hand mesh reconstruction, we study two representative frameworks, HaMeR~\cite{pavlakos2024hamer}, trained on 2.7M images, and WiLoR~\cite{potamias2024wilor}.
-For each method, we augment its original training corpus with $6.6$M synthetic samples generated by our {\datasetname} pipeline (\cref{sec:synth_data}), while keeping the model architecture and training hyper-parameters unchanged.
+\parhead{Evaluation setups.} To evaluate the quality of {\datasetname} and its effectiveness for improving foundation-style hand mesh reconstruction, we study two representative frameworks: HaMeR~\cite{pavlakos2024hamer}, trained on 2.7M images, and WiLoR~\cite{potamias2024wilor}, trained on 4.2M images.
+For both frameworks, we augment their original training corpora with {\datasetname} while keeping the model architectures and training hyper-parameters unchanged.
 To isolate dataset design from simply adding synthetic data, we also train HaMeR with RenderIH~\cite{li2023renderih}, a representative large-scale synthetic hand dataset containing 1.2M images with HDR backgrounds and dynamic lighting, using the same mixed-training protocol.

 Each training batch is constructed by sampling from different datasets according to predefined weights.
 We assign a weight of $0.4$ to the added synthetic dataset and scale the weights of the original datasets by $0.6$, preserving the original data distribution while introducing substantial synthetic supervision.
 Details on the mixed-training scheme are provided in Appx.~\ref{subsec:training_corpora_details}.
 All experiments run on $8$ NVIDIA H100 GPUs and are trained for 5--7 days until convergence.
 Compute details are provided in Appx.~\ref{app:detail}.

 \parhead{Metrics.} Following protocols in the original papers of HaMeR\cite{pavlakos2024hamer} and WiLoR\cite{potamias2024wilor}, we report Procrustes-aligned Mean per Joint and Vertex Error (PA-MPJPE, PA-MPVPE) and the F-score of vertices at $5$mm and $15$mm (F@5, F@15)~\cite{zimmermann2019freihand, knapitsch2017tanks}.
 For the HO-3D\cite{hampali2020ho3d} dataset, we additionally report AUC$_j$ and AUC$_v$, defined as area under the PCK curve over joint and vertex error thresholds.